Magnesium

 Magnesium and Osteoporosis

 Magnesium is an essential mineral that plays a crucial role in maintaining bone health and preventing osteoporosis.
-It is involved in the regulation of calcium and vitamin D levels in the body, both of which are important for bone formation and density.
+It is involved in the regulation of calcium and vitamin D levels in the body, which are important for bone formation and density.

 Supplements for Osteoporosis